kamranahmedse/developer-roadmap/src/data/guides/java-developer-skills.md

 Frameworks, libraries, technologies, modes of adoption, and business requirements will continue to evolve.
 It is important you stay curious, continuously learn, and keep up with the latest developments in the Java ecosystem, which is huge.

-While staying informed about changes in the ecosystem can be overwhelming, especially with information from various sources like blogs, online training, bootcamp courses, etc., there's a reliable and regularly updated platform for Java resources: [Java developer’s](https://roadmap.sh/java) [r](https://roadmap.sh/java)[oadmap.sh](https://roadmap.sh/java).
+While staying informed about changes in the ecosystem can be overwhelming, especially with information from various sources like blogs, online training, bootcamp courses, etc., there's a reliable and regularly updated platform for Java resources: [Java Developer Roadmap](https://roadmap.sh/java).

 ## Java’s adoption in the real-world